*Updated for 2026 entry onwards

 What is the UCAS reference for?

-The UCAS reference helps the University determine your suitability for higher education both in general and in relation to your chosen course.
+The UCAS reference helps universities determine your suitability for higher education both in general and in relation to your chosen course.

-The reference then needs to indicate how those skills and experiences are transferrable to a university degree.
+The reference should demonstrate how your skills and experiences are transferable to degree-level study.

 Who should write your reference?

-For school leavers, references would often be a form tutor or a subject teacher.
-However, for adults this can be a little trickier.
+For school leavers, references are often written by a form tutor, head of year or subject teacher.

-Your referee should ideally be someone you know in a professional or academic capacity.
-They should also know you well enough to write about you and to comment on your suitability for higher education.
+Your referee should ideally be someone who knows you in a professional or academic capacity and can comment on your suitability for higher education.

-This could be a line manager, or your CEO if you know them well enough.
-If you are currently studying in preparation for your degree, your tutor is ideal.
+This could be a line manager, supervisor, employer or tutor if you are currently studying.

-Your UCAS reference should not be a member of your family or a friend.
-Even if you work with a friend or family member, asking them to be your reference should be avoided.
+Your UCAS reference should not be written by a family member, partner or friend.
+Even if you work alongside a friend or family member, it is best to choose someone who can provide an objective professional assessment of your abilities.

 What should your UCAS reference include?